oranguman/annotizer/README.md

 and a documentation project can both be used on the same project at the same time.
 The following example may make things clearer::

+    # Actual convention uses UUID instances, these strings are for example
+    # only.

     an1 = annotizer("The linter's unique ID")
     an2 = annotizer("The documentor's unique ID")